A big question that many women want answered is the following:

 Guys who see you as part of their future will introduce you to their family when it is clear that things are getting serious.

 However, they are far less likely to take a casual girlfriend home, since they won’t want to appear like a player to their parents.
 Nor do they want their parents to like her and then be disappointed when the relationship ends.

 Okay, so I hope these ideas which I have presented have given you some help in figuring out the answer to the question, “Is he interested in me?”

 But to make sure that you are the kind of woman that men are interested in having a relationship with, I have some other articles which should help you in this area:

-In this book she discloses twelve secrets about men that you absolutely must know if you want great guys to be interested in dating you, committing to you long term, and then staying with you for a lifetime.
+In this book, I disclose a number of secrets about attracting men that you absolutely must know if you want great guys to be interested in dating you, committing to you long term, and then staying with you for a lifetime.

 These secrets are things that the women who are most successful with men tend to have an intuitive knowledge of (but other women have little idea about).
 This is why they get their pick of men, even though many of them are only average looking at best.

-So, to ensure your dating and relationship success with men, go and claim your copy of Men Made Easy right now:
+So, to skyrocket your dating and relationship success with men, go and claim your copy of What Men Want right now: